Enabling discoverability for FOSS funding

 I will also briefly showcase the FLOSS fund portal where open source projects can apply for funding.

-Disclaimer - I work at FOSS United and am part of the team @ FLOSS/fund.
+Disclaimer - I work at FOSS United and am a volunteer @ FLOSS/fund.

 - Why FLOSS fund was created